peterramsing/lost/README.md

   - bottom-left
   - bottom-center or bottom
   - bottom-right
-- `$flex: false` - Whether align() will use Flexbox to perform centering or not.
-Options are false or flex (for readability).
+- `$flex: $flexbox` - Determines whether this element should use Flexbox or not.

 <h6 align="right">SCSS</h6>
 ```scss